tonivade/purefun/README.md

 ### Sequence

 Is the equivalent to java `Collection` interface.
 It defines all the common methods.
-Also implements `Monad` interface.

 ### ImmutableList